souravjha77/Capstone/README.md

 ### <a name="install"></a>Run
-1.run directly the  models pkl file. a.pass the parameters  test filepath,path of model file(pkl file) and
+1.run directly the  models pkl file.
-   b. call the runPkl in runPkl.py file
+   -pass the parameters  test filepath,path of model file(pkl file) and -call the runPkl in runPkl.py file